scottfr/SystemsBook/bctd/bctd.md

 Gene

 ## Ancient History ##

+None of the information below this point should be of any value to you.
+It is maintained here simply as a historical reference.

 Each new Beta version of the app overwrites the older one so the history is not available.